Letting us know about a death

 What happens?

 • Mortgage payments will remain due.
-However, we don’t expect you to make them for up to 18 months from the date the person passed to allow you time to get probate.
-Please note, the amount owed will increase.
+We don’t expect you to make them for up to 18 months from the date the person died.
+This allows you time to get probate.
+The amount owed will increase.

 • We’ll cancel any Direct Debits paying the mortgage.